IlyaDi1305/votingsystem/README.md

 - **Admins** can:
   - Add and update restaurants.
-  - Add and update daily menus for restaurants.
+  - Add and update daily menuItems for restaurants.
 - **Users** can:
   - Vote for a restaurant where they want to have lunch.
   - Change their vote before 11:00 AM.
 After that, votes cannot be changed.